sergiitk/pagerbeauty/CONTRIBUTING.md

 #### Grafana
 There's a test Grafana with pre-provisioned PagerBeauty board available at <http://localhost:3000/d/RUn-WZumz/pagerbeauty>.
 Feel free to use for testing.
+Login and pasword are `admin`.

 ### Additional configuration